-Herbs not only enhance the flavour of food, but they also have nutritional and medicinal properties.
+Whether you’re a green-fingered gardener or a dried herb devotee, you’ve probably got a pot or two lurking in your pantry.
+Herbs and spices not only enhance the flavor of food but also have nutritional and medicinal properties.
 But can we use these aromatic herbs to boost the health of our dogs?

 How to Use Herbs for Dogs